 Me: Nothing of that sort happened.
-I left her with Mona, so she should be fine for the time being.
+I left her with Mona, so they should be fine.

 Morgana hasn't failed him until now, and he was confident that he could trust the little guy to keep an eye on her.
 The small cat always boasted about being a master thief, so now was the time for him to put those claims to the test.

 Take Your Time